-In total, he has delivered nearly 400 research presentations and has had more than 90 papers published on these subjects, in journals such as Science, the American Journal of Sociology, the Journal of Financial Economics, the Review of Economics and Statistics, Administrative Science Quarterly, Strategic Management Journal and Research Policy.
-Sorenson serves as a department editor for Management Science and as a deputy editor at the American Sociological Review.
+In total, he has delivered nearly 400 research presentations and has had more than 100 papers published on these subjects, in journals such as Science, the American Journal of Sociology, the Journal of Financial Economics, the Review of Economics and Statistics, Administrative Science Quarterly, Strategic Management Journal and Research Policy.
+Sorenson serves as a department editor for Management Science.
 He has also served in editorial positions at more than a dozen other journals.

 Sorenson’s Venture Capital Strategy course is a version of one he’s taught since 2005.
 “My goal with that course is to do something that’s a little different from the typical venture capital course, which is usually about valuation and contract terms,” says Sorenson.
 “This course comes more from the perspective of someone who would be an active venture capital or angel investor, and some of the types of strategic decisions that are involved with that.”
 He’ll also be teaching Entrepreneurship and Venture Initiation, an introductory entrepreneurship course.

 In addition to his research and teaching responsibilities, Sorenson joins the Harold and Pauline Price Center for Entrepreneurship & Innovation as faculty research director.
 In that role, he plans to build on the curricular offerings of the Price Center and create a research arm dedicated to entrepreneurial studies.
 Sorenson also plans to mentor student entrepreneurial teams within the Anderson Venture Accelerator and those participating in the school’s Business Creation Option field study.